Crucifix toad

-The crucifix toad (Notaden bennettii), or holy cross frog, is a species of frog in the family Limnodynastidae.
+The crucifix toad (Notaden bennettii), holy cross frog or Catholic frog is a species of frog in the family Limnodynastidae.
 It is a fossorial frog.
 It is one of the few Australian frogs to display aposematism.
 It is native to western New South Wales and south-western Queensland.

 It was first described in 1873 by Albert Günther.

 Description

 The crucifix toad is the most distinctive species of frog within the genus Notaden.
 Whereas most Notaden frogs are dark brown in colour, the crucifix toad exhibits many bright colours.
 Its dorsal surface is bright yellow, with a cross of many colours centered on the back.
 The cross is outlined with large, black dots, and filled with white, black and red dots.
 The ventral surface is white, and the flanks blue.

 The crucifix toad is a small, and very round frog.
 Its nose is blunt, and legs and feet are small.
 As this species is fossorial, the tympanum is hidden.
 Males reach a length of 6.3 cm, and females a length of 6.8 cm.
 The species feet have little "spades" to help them burrow deeply.